kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

 * Find the average transaction size, or the smallest/min, or the largest/max.
 * Find the average net revenue per person (sum up the revenue per person and take the average across all people)

-The best part is that KISSmetrics saves all the values of each property; nothing is ever "overwritten".
+The best part is that Kissmetrics saves all the values of each property; nothing is ever "overwritten".
 This lets you toggle the [report options][prop-options] to show the First Value or Last Value set, and with the [Power Report][power-report], even show Every Value ever set across many people at a time.

 ## Properties Are Saved to Each Person

-Whether you record properties as part of an event or set them individually, KISSmetrics remembers the property ***as being associated with the person***.
+Whether you record properties as part of an event or set them individually, Kissmetrics remembers the property ***as being associated with the person***.
 This lets you use properties to segment reports in ways you may not have expected.

 For example, you can look at the correlation between last month's A/B test and the number of upgrades this month.
 Most other analytics solutions would require you to re-record the A/B test property when the Upgrade occurs.